 Corpus Medicorum is a Melbourne-based orchestra of doctors, medical students and health professionals.

-It is now widely regarded as one of Australia’s premier doctors' orchestras as has worked with noted Australian conductors Warwick Stengaards and Carl Pini, and leading international and Australian soloists including Elizabeth Wallfisch and Hartmut Lindemann, Benjamin Martin, Wilma Smith, Natsuko Yoshimoto, Ji Won Kim, and Michael Dahlenburg.
+It is widely regarded as one of Australia’s premier amateur orchestras as has worked with noted Australian conductors Warwick Stengaards and Carl Pini, and leading international and Australian soloists including Elizabeth Wallfisch and Hartmut Lindemann, Stefan Cassomenos, Benjamin Martin, Wilma Smith, Natsuko Yoshimoto, Ji Won Kim, and Michael Dahlenburg.

-Corpus Medicorum's current Conductor and Musical Director is Associate Prof Keith Crellin OAM, Head of Strings Elder Conservatorium University of Adelaide and ex-founding member of the Australian String Quartet.
+Corpus Medicorum's current Conductor and Musical Director is Associate Prof Keith Crellin OAM - noted violist and teacher.
+Keith was Head of Strings Elder Conservatorium University of Adelaide and ex-founding member of the Australian String Quartet.

 Corpus Medicorum encourages doctors and medical students not to forgo their substantial talents during the long years of medical training.
 It also provides a highly satisfying creative outlet for practicing medics to balance their demanding professional lives.

-Director Mr Phillip Antippa MBBS FRACS, cardiothoracic surgeon, Director, Lung Cancer Services, The Royal Melbourne Hospital
+Director Mr Phillip Antippa MBBS FRACS, cardiothoracic surgeon, Head of Thoracic Surgery Service, The Royal Melbourne Hospital

 Artistic Director Assoc Professor Keith Crellin OAM, Head of Strings & Conductor, University of Adelaide